Connect

 How to Spot a Bull Market Return: Signs to Look Out For

-Investors and traders dream of catching the wave of a bull market – a period of rising stock prices, economic optimism, and abundant opportunities for profitable investments.
+When it comes to Wall Street, or the investing world at large, investors and traders dream of catching the wave of a bull market – a period of rising stock prices, economic optimism, and abundant opportunities for profitable investments.
 However, distinguishing between a bull market and a short-lived rally can be challenging.

 Positive Economic Indicators